iamsumurthdixit/MERA-MITRA/README.md

 # MERA-MITRA
-By Sumurth Dixit and Vikash Kumar Patel
+By Shubhanshi Dwivedi and Sumurth Dixit